Galois groups of uplifted de Sitter vacua

 To look for the Galois group, in the following, we shall employ the algorithm proposed by Stauduhar \cite{stauduhar1973determination}, which is adequate for monic irreducible polynomials over $\mathbb{Z}$.
-This is not a limit to the algorithm since the polynomials that are typically involved in a tree-level vacuum in string theory are non-monic polynomials over $\mathbb{Z}$, due to the flux quantization conditions.
-The non-monic polynomial can be easily transformed into a monic polynomial by taking the transformation
+This is not a limitation of the algorithm even when the polynomials that are typically involved in a tree-level vacuum in string theory are non-monic polynomials over $\mathbb{Z}$, due to the flux quantization conditions.
+This is, since any non-monic polynomial can be easily transformed into a monic polynomial by taking the transformation

-where $a_n$ is the coefficient associated with the element of a higher power in the polynomial and $f( \phi) \in \mathbb{Q} \left[ \phi \right]$ such that it preserves the splitting field.
+where $a_n$ is the coefficient associated with the element of a higher power in the polynomial and $f( \phi) \in \mathbb{Q} \left[ \phi \right]$ preserves the splitting field.
 The Galois group is computed through invariants derived from the structure of the groups.
 In the cases studied below, we consider the G-relative H-invariants given that $H < G < \text{S}_n$, thus a polynomial $F$ is G-relative H-invariant if its stabilizer